Under Colorado law, mortgage fraud is a type of theft involving

 - Form 4506.
 This is a document that lets the Internal Revenue Service (IRS) give lenders access to the borrower’s past tax returns.
 This helps lenders verify a borrower’s income.

 The penalties for a conviction for mortgage fraud depend on the value of fraud, the accused’s criminal record, and the extent of the fraud.
-Mortgage fraud can be a misdemeanor or a felony offense in Colorado.
+A white collar crime, mortgage fraud can be a misdemeanor or a felony offense in Colorado.

 In addition to criminal penalties, anyone convicted of mortgage fraud will face a minimum fine of the amount of financial harm suffered in the fraud.
 For example, if someone is accused of defrauding a homeowner of $50,000, the minimum penalty would be $50,000.4